 The Office of Distance and Extended Learning is Texas State's home for courses and programs offered through correspondence, extension, and study abroad.
 This office also provides information on Texas State's distance learning programs, courses, initiatives, and resources to our community of distance learners and educators.

 On October 29, 2010, the U.S. Department of Education (USDOE) released new program integrity regulations.
 One of the regulations focused on the need for an institution offering distance or correspondence education to acquire authorization from any outside state in which it operates.
-This authorization is required to maintain eligibility for students of that state to receive federal financial aid.
 Institutions have until July 1, 2014, to obtain the appropriate approvals.
 Meanwhile, an institution is required to demonstrate a "good faith" effort to comply in each state in which it serves students, and states with regulations in place expect that institutions already be in compliance with their regulations before serving any students in those states.

 What This Means

-Before accepting enrollments exclusively for online and correspondence courses from students residing outside of Texas, Texas State must be in compliance with the distance learning regulations of the states in which students reside.
+Before accepting enrollments for online and correspondence courses from students residing outside of Texas and not planning on relocating to Texas, Texas State must be in compliance with the distance learning regulations of the states in which students reside.
 Some states require universities to seek approval before enrolling their residents, and the approval processes can be expensive and time intensive.

 What Texas State Is Doing